Affair Recovery

 Even though you may feel shame, anger or hurt right now and question your future together, if you and your partner are both willing to heal and forgive, affair recovery is possible.
 With guidance, support and thoughtful communication, you and your partner can heal from infidelity.

-Sometimes couples decide to separate following an affair.
+Sometimes, whether before beginning couples counseling or within the process, couples decide to separate following an affair.
 If either you or your partner feels that the connection between you has been broken or that you’re out of alignment with values, aspirations and intentions, it may make sense to end your relationship.
-If that’s the case, I can help you process the emotional aspects of the affair, cultivate compassion and forgiveness and separate in a graceful way that supports each other and your children.
+If that’s the case, I help you process the emotional aspects of the affair, cultivate compassion and forgiveness and separate in a graceful way that supports each other.
+Engaging in couples therapy, especially through a conscious uncoupling lens, can be particularly helpful if you have children, own property together, and/or have your lives intertwined deeply in other ways.
+Divorce can be costly, both financially and emotionally.
+Working with an understanding, skilled and highly experienced couples counselor through the divorce process can save you both more unnecessary pain.

-I strongly encourage you to consider infidelity therapy as a valuable investment in not only your relationship, but also in yourselves.
-There are emotional issues and internal and external circumstances that led to the affair.
-Left unaddressed, these problems are likely to continue to arise in your relationship.
-But, through addressing the thoughts, feelings and circumstances that contributed to the affair, it is possible to heal the wounds of betrayal and create an intimate connection that offers you both security and satisfaction.
-Furthermore, once you and your partner shift into healthier communication, you may experience immediate results.
-Some couples experience significant improvement in their relationship after just three or four sessions.
+Therapy, whether done individually or as a couple is a valuable investment in not only your relationship, but also in yourselves.
+There are emotional issues and internal and external circumstances that led to the affair and, left unaddressed, these problems are likely to continue to arise in your relationship.
+However, through addressing the thoughts, feelings and circumstances that contributed to the affair, it is possible to heal the wounds of betrayal and create an intimate connection that offers you both security and satisfaction.
+As you shift into a place of empathy and begin communicating in healthier and more effective and compassionate communication, it is possible to experience significant improvement in your relationship.

 Affair Recovery Counseling Can Help You Heal